fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 Metrics:

-* User can setup and start a semantic enrichment process (on commandline)
+* User can setup and start a semantic enrichment process (on command line)
 * Developers documentation available so they can implementing their own services
 * First HTML5 based UI POCs available